kaleabd/The-Complete-Javascript-Guide/README.md

 # The_complete_js_course
-this is a complete guide on complete javascrip.
+this is a complete guide on javascript.

 you can ask any questions @kaleabdereje [Telegram]